devsoc-unsw/trainee-24t-2/README.md

-# Study Pal
+# Study Pal: Collaborative Study Platform

-A collaborative study platform.

-- Track progress on your study tasks
+- Track your progress using milestones on tasks
+- View how your friends are progressing on shared milestones
+- Collaborate with friends to accomplish study goals together effortlessly
-- Compete against friends in studying
+- Compete against friends in studying for extra motivation
+- Hold each other accountable and committed to tasks
-- Work together with friends to accomplish study goals
+- Share resources with your study group

+## Roadmap

+- Notifications
+- Comments and reacts
+- Find mentors for particular areas of study as a student
+- Find students looking for mentors in your area of expertise as a mentor